simone-lungarella/java-foundamentals/java-book/src/java_core_concepts.md

 }
 ```

-Let's break down this example.
-The line `public class HelloWorld` declares a class named `HelloWorld`, and the file containing this code must be saved as `HelloWorld.java`.
-The `main` method, declared as `public static void main(String[] args)`, is where the program's execution starts.
-The statement `System.out.println("Hello, World!");` is responsible for printing the text to the console.
-The lines starting with `//` are single-line comments, which are ignored by the compiler.
+Let's break down this example:

+- The line `public class HelloWorld` declares a class named `HelloWorld`, and the file containing this code must be saved as `HelloWorld.java`.
+- The `main` method, declared as `public static void main(String[] args)`, is where the program's execution starts.
+- The statement `System.out.println("Hello, World!");` is responsible for printing the text to the console.
+- The lines starting with `//` are single-line comments, which are ignored by the compiler.

 ## Java Comments

 Comments are essential for explaining code and improving its readability.
 The Java compiler ignores them entirely.

 There are three types of comments in Java.
 Single-line comments start with `//`.
 Multi-line comments begin with `/*` and end with `*/`.
 Finally, Javadoc comments, which start with `/**` and end with `*/`, are used to generate documentation for your code.

 ```java
 // This is a single-line comment.